raystack/siren/docs/docs/concepts/schema.md

 Siren stores providers, namespaces, templates, rules and triggered alerts history, receivers and subscriptions in PostgresDB.

-We use GORM to handle database interactions and running migrations.
-GORM make it easier to create tables from Golang Struct declaration.

 ![Siren Architecture](../../static/img/siren_schema.svg)

 There are the tables as of now as described below: